Enrollment Services evaluates transfer credit on behalf of the New College of Florida faculty.

 Limited transfer credit may be assigned for course work in Business and Speech.
 Otherwise, courses in the following fields typically are not transferable:

-Once transfer credit has been granted, that transfer credit will not be removed or waived by a request from the student.
+Once transfer credit has been granted, it will not be removed or waived by a request from the student.

-For Florida College System and Florida State University System A.A. transfers—for a student who has earned the A.A. degree from a member school of the Florida College System (formerly the Florida public community college system) or from the Florida State University System, New College acknowledges fulfillment of the College’s Liberal Arts Curriculum (general education) course requirements, and would assign the following maximum transfer credit:
+Students who already hold 1) a Florida College System or Florida State University System AA degree, or 2) a bachelor’s or advanced degree from a regionally accredited college or university—New College acknowledges fulfillment of the College’s Liberal Arts Curriculum (general education) course requirements, and would assign the following maximum transfer credit:

-For all other transfers—transfer credit is based on 16 or more transferable semester hours, in the following increments:
+For all other students – transfer credit is based on 16 or more transferable semester credit hours, in the following increments:

 In no case may transfer credit be given for more than 3 contracts and 1 ISP.
 Every New College student must complete at least four contracts and two ISPs in residence at New College in order to graduate.

-**Language credit (including Sign Language) transfers only if the language has been studied through at least the second semester level of the first-year sequence.
+*Language credit (including Sign Language) transfers only if the language has been satisfactorily completed through at least the second semester level of the first-year sequence.

 What do I need to do for my Area of Concentration?
 You should always expect to complete the majority of work in your field of study with faculty at New College.
 For permission to file your concentration, you’ll need the approval of the professors in your field for the quality and amount of work you’ve done in that subject with them.
 (To file for a special program concentration, you’ll need the endorsement of at least two faculty and subsequent review by the faculty of the three academic Divisions.)
 You can read the guidelines for concentrations here.